hani-yasser/midterm_project_ml_zoomcamp/README.md

 4. Open a new terminal and run 'predict-test.py
 5. Install 'pipenv' and add the required libraries.
 This will generate a 'Pipfile' and 'Pipfile.lock but for this project conda was used instead.
-6. Unfortunately, I couldn't create a Docker image, as I need to update Windows, and I don't have administrative privileges to do so
+6. Docker didn’t work properly as my windows operating system need update where I don’t have admin  privileges to do so